kducieos/agnostic-2/README.md

 The user interface adjusts according to screen size using Flutter layout widgets and breakpoints.

-The game engine uses Flame’s CameraComponent.withFixedResolution to ensure consistent in-game component sizing regardless of device resolution.
+The game engine uses Flame’s CameraComponent.withFixedResolution to ensure consistent in-game component sizing across devices.

-A maximum content width is applied on large desktop screens to maintain readability.
+A maximum content width is applied on wide desktop screens to maintain readability.

 2.3 Levels and Progression